elstarkov/edutask/README.md

 * The system contains intended flaws, which are to be identified applying test techniques.
 * The system is a work-in-progress, meaning that some functionalities are not yet implemented.
 Focus on the functionalities that already exist, everything else can be disregarded for now.

+## Student-version

+This is a student-version of the repo, forked from the master-branch.

 ## Setup

 There are two ways to get the system running: